SaifSayyed0/SaifSayyed0/README.md

 Hi there, I'm saif sayyed, a first year student at JSPM JSCOE, Hadapsar, Pune.
 I'm a 1st year CS B. Tech student who admires developers a lot and someday wants to create awesome open source projects just like some awesome developers I know.
 Currently, I don't have much to me but I'm trying to learn full stack web development from the odin project and want to become a backend developer someday and maybe transition to devops after some time.
-Thanks for stopping by!
+This is all, but thanks for stopping by! (^~^)